Before we talk about who a writing buddy is and how they can help you write more and better, let’s talk a bit about writing.

 Shalini is a practicing doctor and a parent of two teenagers.
 She has been writing blogs and short stories and has recently completed her fiction manuscript.

-Ram is a business consultant and entrepreneur, at the beginning of the journey to get published.
+Ram is a business consultant and entrepreneur, at the beginning of the journey to getting published.

-He writes plays, short stories, and poems and is working on a fiction novel.
+He writes plays, short stories, and poems and is working on a novel.